Serenades for Settling

 About the Project

-The project expresses thematic content through an immersive sound, visual and sculpted environment, and by virtual and in-person means, dependent on exhibition and performance opportunities.
-Through the simulated sense of this sonically navigating being, and participatory and responsive engagement mechanisms, we animate questions such as: how do we listen for safe harbors, and what do they sound like; how do we tend to the more-than-human-world and how does it tend to us?
-And can the listening oyster guide us to a politics of mutual tending?
+The sonorously speculative oyster habitat of Serenades for Settling (Tending Ostreidae) encourages participants to listen to, and sense, what oysters hear.
+Through the simulated sense of this sonically navigating being, we ask: how do we listen for safe harbors, and what do they sound like?
+How do we tend to the more-than-human-world and how does it tend to us?
+And can listening with oysters guide us to a politics of interspecies mutual tending?